-District 303 values the cultural diversity among our schools and is committed to meet the needs of its English Learners.
-As of 2015, St. Charles School District 303 served approximately 600 English Learners (ELs) from over 40 different native languages.
+District 303 values the cultural diversity among our schools and is committed to meet the needs of its English Learners (ELs).
+St. Charles School District 303 serves over 600 English Learners with over 40 different native language backgrounds.

 As is true for all District 303 students, the district goal is to assist its English Learners in meeting Illinois Learning Standards.
 At the same time, for English Learners, we also strive to develop a student's academic English language to meet the Illinois English Language Proficiency Standards.
 These standards address the academic and social aspects of language in the school setting and content areas of Language Arts, Math, Science, and Social Studies.